 Companion planting is a method of planting plants together so that they benefit each other in some ways.
 Some enrich the soil and others attract attract beneficial insects, repel bad guys, or trick the bad guys with scent disguise.

-Keep reading to find out how to use nasturtiums to help your vegetable garden plants.
+Forgetting to add companion plants is a common vegetable garden mistake.
+Keep reading to find out how to use nasturtiums to help your vegetable garden plants and avoid this problem.

 Nasturtiums make Great companion plants for veggies

 Nasturtiums fit nicely into the companion plant category by attracting hover flies, which will destroy aphids on your prize roses or in your vegetable garden.

 Another unknown fact about nasturtiums is that they are edible.
 You may not see them sold in the grocery store as food, but nasturtiums are used as a peppery addition to salads and sandwiches right along with dandelions, purslane, borage, and other greens.

 They’re beautiful as a garnish and contain oodles of vitamin C.